vriteshg1210/data-512-homework_2/README.md

 Q) Can you think of a realistic data science research situation where using these data (to train a model, perform hypothesis-driven research, or make business decisions) might still be appropriate and useful, despite its inherent limitations and bias

 Ans.
-Wikipedia has a plathora of data.
-Generally, factual pieces on Wikipedia are something which are consistant with reality and hence I believe that we can use that data for getting an initial understanding of the problem we are working on.
-Wikipedia is generally up-to-date with the latest happenings around the world and hence some articles can act as a great way to train models on.
+Wikipedia has a plethora of data.
+Generally, factual pieces on Wikipedia are something that are consistent with reality and hence I believe that we can use that data to get an initial understanding of the problem we are working on.
+Wikipedia is generally up-to-date with the latest happenings around the world and hence some articles can act as a great way to train models.

-Time series models can also be trained on Wikipedia data as it generally has a well documented series of events which have happened related to a particuar event.
+Time series models can also be trained on Wikipedia data as it generally has a well-documented series of events that have happened related to a particular event.

 The way articles are written, the topics that are covered, and the details that are emphasized can sometimes(but not always) provide cultural or societal insights.